The most useful apps for your expat child

 Going back 10 years, reading a map was a complex skill requiring a certain degree of study – but Google Maps has changed that for the better.
 Teach your children to use Google Maps and they can use unique satellite technology to plan their route before they go anywhere – or to find a new route if they’ve wandered too far.
 It can be expensive to download new location data – but knowing exactly where you are at all times, and being able to set routes to walk, cycle or drive offers valuable peace of mind.
 Go to official website.

-I can’t produce an exhaustive list – there are so many apps to choose from – but our advice is read reviews, play them yourselves first and install an additional app to enhance your family’s cyber security.
+I can’t produce an exhaustive list – there are so many apps to choose from – but my advice is read reviews, play them yourselves first and install an additional app to enhance your family’s cyber security.
 Other than that, have fun exploring!